LGBTQ history in Canada: 2010s

 In February 2011, the House of Commons passed at third reading NDP MP Bill Siksay's Bill C-389, to amend the federal Canadian Human Rights Act to include gender identity and gender expression as prohibited grounds of discrimination under Canadian federal anti-discrimination laws, at third reading, but it died on the order paper in the Senate when Parliament was dissolved.
 The bill was reintroduced as Bill C-279 in the subsequent Parliament and passed second reading on June 6, 2012.
 June 2012 also saw the addition of gender identity and gender expression to the Ontario Human Rights Code and of gender identity to the Manitoba Human Rights Code.

 The May 2, 2011, election saw the arrival of a Conservative majority government.
-At the same time, the NDP became official opposition and elected the largest LGBT caucus in Canada's history, with four out LGBT New Democrat MPs, later increased to five.
+At the same time, the NDP became official opposition and elected the largest LGBTQ caucus in Canada's history, with four out LGBTQ New Democrat MPs, later increased to five.

 On December 6, 2012, Bill No. 140 of the 61st General Assembly of Nova Scotia known as the Transgendered Persons Protection Act was given Royal Assent by the then Lieutenant Governor of Nova Scotia Mayann Francis.
 It added both gender identity and gender expression to the list of things explicitly protected from harassment in the province's Human Rights Act.

-On January 26, 2013, Kathleen Wynne was elected leader of the Liberal Party of Ontario, and on February 11, 2013, was sworn into office as the 25th Premier of Ontario, becoming the first female and first LGBT first minister in the history of the province.
-By virtue of her office, Wynne is the highest ranking elected openly LGBT official in the history of North America.
+On January 26, 2013, Kathleen Wynne was elected leader of the Liberal Party of Ontario, and on February 11, 2013, was sworn into office as the 25th Premier of Ontario, becoming the first female and first LGBTQ first minister in the history of the province.
+By virtue of her office, Wynne is the highest ranking elected openly LGBTQ official in the history of North America.